by Jenny Lelwica Buttaccio

 The hospital’s explanation for what was wrong with Rachel?
 It was psychological.
 “They said I was overly engaged in Rachel’s life, and that was the reason it was psychological,” says Leland.
 “That was very hurtful and really undermined my confidence as a mother.
 I thought, really?
 This is my fault?
 That was very hard to hear.”

 As Leland describes in her book, the hospital took a “mind over matter” approach to treating Rachel’s pain — there wasn’t anything physically wrong with her, so if she could push through the pain of physical therapy sessions without any reliance on assistive devices like wheelchairs, she’d get better, they believed.
-They cautioned Leland against enabling or “coddling” Rachel, squashing a mother’s instincts that there might be something physically wrong with her daughter.
+They cautioned Leland against enabling or “coddling” Rachel, squashing a mother’s instincts that something might be physically wrong with her daughter.
 However, the physical therapy sessions began to make Rachel worse, and the Lelands were left wondering what their next move would be.

 Leland immersed herself in research and discovered a Lyme specialist two hours away from their home who had a particular interest in treating chronic and persistent Lyme disease and other tick-borne infections.
 In November 2005, she received a life-changing phone call.
 The doctor had a cancellation in his schedule, and he could see Rachel the day before Thanksgiving.